Babgulyás - Traditional Bean Goulash

-Flavourful and warming soup to keep you going through the cold evenings, this hearty bean goulash is a true winter treat.
-Made with intensely aromatic smoked paprika and traditional Hungarian herbs and spices, it condenses the essence of the countryside into a one-pot delight.
+Babgulyás is a warming traditional Hungarian soup.
+This hearty bean goulash is a one-pot delight, perfect to keep you going through cold winter evenings.
+Made with intensely aromatic smoked paprika and traditional herbs and spices, it is the essence of the countryside in a delicious dish.

 Wine pairing: Serve with a glass of Szent Gaál Winery's Szekszárdi Kadarka 2019, as the freshness and zestiness of the Kadarka grapes goes beautifully with the richness of the bean soup.